Lembas Bread From Lord of the Rings Recipe

 • ½ teaspoon vanilla extract – Because everything’s better with vanilla.

-How To Make Lembas Bread From Lord of the Rings?
+How To Make Lembas Bread from The Lord of the Rings?

 Want To Save This Recipe?